pudly/schmopera-hugo/content/articles/lets-hear-it-for-the-basses.md

 date = "2016-04-13T16:53:00+01:00"
 lastmod = "2016-04-14T11:38:00+01:00"
 publishDate = "2016-04-14T11:38:00+01:00"
 short_description = "It can be a tough life for those basses; not only are they rarely the title role in an opera, but they spend a huge amount of kind being skeevy, grabby old men at the party, or money-hungry meddlers, or murderous recluses.
-When they're not any of those things, they're penniless philosophers making much out of the meaning of donating a coat, or morally questionable cult leaders, or four different faces of the devil." slug = "lets-hear-it-for-the-basses" title = "Let&#039;s hear it for the basses"
+When they&#039;re not any of those things, they&#039;re penniless philosophers making much out of the meaning of donating a coat, or morally questionable cult leaders, or four different faces of the devil." slug = "lets-hear-it-for-the-basses" title = "Let&#039;s hear it for the basses"
 +++